 Scientists are already working on the crucial task of identifying the different types of severe asthmas.
 With more research, certain substances present in the mucus, blood and exhaled breath of people with severe asthma could be used to test for different sub-types of the condition.
 These substances are known as biomarkers and are a major step forward in understanding severe asthma.

 But both areas urgently need more research before they can be of any benefit.
 Crucially, more people with severe asthma need to be added to a national register so scientists can get them involved in research.

 Making research count

-It takes a lot of time and money to develop a new treatment, and it’s not unusual for drugs to fall at the final hurdle and get dumped on the research scrapheap.
+It takes a lot of time and money to develop a new treatment, and it’s not unusual for drugs to fall at the final hurdle.
 People with severe asthma and their families are the biggest losers as they have to wait even longer for new treatments to be developed.

 To reduce the risk of new asthma treatments ending up on the scrapheap, Asthma UK has worked with experts across Europe to produce a research ‘roadmap’ to highlight the best routes to take in this and other areas of asthma research.

-Known as the European Asthma Research and Innovation Partnership (or EARIP for short), it identifies the most promising areas that scientists and funders should focus on to get the best results for people with asthma.
+Known as the European Asthma Research and Innovation Partnership (EARIP), it identifies the most promising areas that scientists and funders should focus on to get the best results for people with asthma.